Steve improved his liver cirrhosis on a carnivore diet

 Now I'm on Carnivore and my recovery is improving daily.
 I can walk again, eat again, and be a normal person again simply because of eating meat.

 I did not know of the Carnivore diet during my chicken soup and meat dietary change.
-All I knew was that meat was helping me stay out of the hospital, reduce my meds, and gain my appetite back, and feel healthy.
+All I knew was that meat was helping me stay out of the hospital, reduce my meds, gain my appetite back, and feel healthy.

-I started the Carnivore diet on 9/17/2018 Monday and I’m feeling great.
-The reason I want to share this is because I was already a person who didn’t eat breads and pastas, but I loved my fruits and veggies and I didn’t eat a lot of meat.
-Broccoli, collard greens, onions, tomatoes, apples etc didn’t help me at all.
-Only when I started eating large quantities of meat as a comfort food my grandma used to make did I start seeing and feeling physical recovery.
-Now I’m on Carnivore and my recovery is improving daily.
+Only when I started eating large quantities of meat as a comfort food my grandma used to make did I start seeing and feeling the physical recovery.
+Now I’m on Carnivore, and my recovery is improving daily.
 I can walk again, eat again, and be a normal person again simply because of eating meat.

 I have not heard from any other persons who have liver cirrhosis who use the Carnivore diet.
 I can’t recommend people with liver cirrhosis switch to a Carnivore diet, but perhaps my story may help them decide what’s best for them.

-I would be more then happy to post updates on my recovery while on the Carnivore diet, and I will post images of the hospital reports on the paracentesis procedures to validate my claims.
+I would be more than happy to post updates on my recovery while on the Carnivore diet, and I will post images of the hospital reports on the paracentesis procedures to validate my claims.

 I did not switch to the Carnivore diet to lose weight, to build muscle, or to simply eat bacon and steak all day.
 I switched to the Carnivore diet because meat was keeping me out of the hospital, and allowed me to be a person again.